Ali-RJ/DPDK-Tracing/Report2.md

 If packets come from tap0 or tap1, kernel-space may introduce a lot of latency.
 This will cause the packet to take longer than expected to receive.

-* Latency from the peer (the program that generates the packet) If the peer does not send the packet on time (for example, the other program is slow), you will be stuck on receive.

 <center>

 ![Figure-8](./pics/pcap-8.png "Figure 8")